-Biden attacks Warren, Sanders over healthcare costs in Democratic 2020 debate
+Biden attacks Warren, Sanders over cost of healthcare plans in Democratic debate

 Sanders took aim at Biden’s vote as a senator to authorize the U.S. military invasion of Iraq.
 He said: “I never believed” either President George W. Bush or Vice President Dick Cheney’s arguments in favor of the invasion.

+While the debate was under way, Trump spoke to Republican lawmakers on a retreat in Baltimore, and said the Democrats were reinforcing the need for his re-election.

+“You really have to elect me.
+Whether you like me or not, it makes no difference, because our country will go to hell if any of these people get in,” Trump said.

 The debate was narrowed to one night and 10 candidates after the party toughened the requirements for qualifying.
-The previous two Democratic debates in June and July were split over two nights.
+The previous two Democratic debates in June and July featured 20 candidates split over two nights.

+Author Marianne Williamson, one of the contenders who did not qualify for the debate, commented on Twitter that it featured “nice people” but was not a game changer.

 Entrepreneur Andrew Yang opened the debate by promising to give $1,000 a month to 10 Americans for the next year, calling it a “freedom dividend.”
 The offer drew laughs from a few other contenders.